 According to federal regulations, an agency official "shall involve the consulting parties ... in findings and determinations made during the section 106 process" (36 CFR Part 800.2[a][4]).
-Depending on the undertaking, consulting parties can include the State Historic Preservation Officer (SHPO); Tribal Historic Preservation Officer (THPO); Indian Tribes and Native Hawaiian organizations; representatives of local governments; and applicants for Federal assistance, permits, licenses and other approvals (36 CFR Part 800.2[c][1-5]).
+Consultation with the SHPO is not a substitution for consultation with Tribal Historic Preservation Offices, other Native American tribes, local governments, or the public.
+Depending on the undertaking, consulting parties can include the SHPO; Tribal Historic Preservation Officer (THPO); Indian Tribes and Native Hawaiian organizations; representatives of local governments; and applicants for Federal assistance, permits, licenses and other approvals (36 CFR Part 800.2[c][1-5]).
 Consulting parties may also include "certain individuals and organizations with a demonstrated interest in the undertaking" (i.e., legal, economic, professional, or advocacy).